SeedSigner/independent_custody_guide/README.md

 Congratulations!
 You should now be able to click the "Broadcast Transaction" button, which is the final step in the spending process.
 This step communicates your transaction, including the signatures generated with your SeedSigner, to other members of the bitcoin network and enters it into the queue for inclusion in a block.
 You will notice that in transaction window, the "Status" will be referenced as "Unconfirmed" until the transaction is incorporated into a bitcoin block.

-## Zooming Back Out
+## Variables to Consider

 In the above steps, I've illustrated the basic processes of creating private keys, creating a multi-signature wallet using extended public keys, and signing transactions using your SeedSigner.
 As you contemplate setting up a multi-signature wallet for long term bitcoin storage, there are a number of variables that deserve careful consideration.
-To conclude this guide, I am going to list several of these variables and offer some perspective on each of them.
+To conclude this guide, I am going to touch on several of these variables and offer some perspective on each of them.

-Variables you should be thinking about as you plan your storage scheme:
-- electrum or node?
-- A quorum of how many?
-- 12 or 24 word seeds?
-- passphrases?
-- Duress/decoy funds?
-- metal or no metal?
-- How many copies of each key?
-- storage locations?
-- tamper resistant/evident?
-- Mixing signing devices?

 **Electrum or Full Node?:** When you use your wallet coordinator to connect to a server managed by a third-party, you are implicitly trusting that source to provide up-to-date, accurate, honest information about the state of the bitcoin network.
 Interacting with a third-party server can also constitute a significant privacy leak given the nature of your coordinator's communication with it.
 Using your own full node is much more private and trust-less, but you'll either have to be willing to set up a dedicated computer to serve as your node, or utilize several hundred gigabytes of space on your local hard drive to run a full node there (note: it is possible to run a "pruned" node that does not contain a full historical copy of the entire bitcoin blockchain; there are some trade-offs with this approach but it may be a good compromise for a lot of users).